metabase/metabase/docs/users-guide/03-basic-exploration.md

 Alternatively, you can dive right in to exploring the data in Metabase by clicking on one of the databases at the bottom of the home page, and then clicking on a table to see it.
 You can also click on the bolt icon on any table to see an automatic exploration of its data.
 Give it a try!

 #### Exploring collections
-Collections in Metabase are a lot like folders, and they're where all your team's dashboards, saved questions, and other collections are kept.
-To explore them, click any of the boxes in the "Our analytics" section of the home page.
-If your teammates are cool, hopefully they've already pinned some important dashboards or questions within your collections.
-If so, those important or useful items will show up nice and large at the top of a collection.
+Collections in Metabase are a lot like folders.
+They're where all your team's dashboards and charts are kept.
+To explore a collection just click on one in the "Our analytics" section of the home page, or just click on `Browse all items` to see everything.
+If your teammates are cool, they'll have pinned some important dashboards or questions within your collections; if so, those important or useful items will show up nice and large at the top of a collection.
+Collections also have a list of any other items that are saved within them, as well as a list of other collections that are saved inside the current one.

+#### Exploring dashboards
 Dashboards are simply collections of charts and numbers that you want to be able to refer back to regularly.
-(You can learn more about dashboards [here](07-dashboards.md))
+You can learn more about dashboards [here](07-dashboards.md).

-If you click on a part of a chart, such as a bar in a bar chart, or a dot on a line chart, you'll see a menu with actions you can take to dive deeper into that result, or to branch off from it in a different direction.
+If you click on a part of a chart, such as a bar in a bar chart, or a dot on a line chart, you'll see a menu with actions you can take to dive deeper into that result, to branch off from it in a different direction, or to [x-ray](14-x-rays.md) it to see an automatic exploration the thing you clicked on.

 ![Drill through](images/drill-through/drill-through.png)